foglienimatteo/GaPSE.jl/README.md

 Some `.ipynb`s are already provided in the directory `ipynbs` :
 - we encourage you to follow the `ipynbs/TUTORIAL.ipynb` file first.
 The basic structure of the code and the most important functions are there presented
-- `ipynbs/Computations_b1p5-sb0-fevo0.ipynb` explains the analytical Primordial Non-Gaussianities model we use here, compute its contribution in the redshift bin $1.0 \leq z \leq 1.5$ and compare it with the GNC effects, all using our toy-model window function with angular opening $\theta_{\rm max} = \pi/2$
+- `ipynbs/Computations_b1p5-sb0-fevo0.ipynb` explains the analytical Primordial Non-Gaussianities model we use here, computes its contribution in the redshift bin $1.0 \leq z \leq 1.5$ and compares it with the GNC effects, all using our azymuthally symmetric window function with angular opening $\theta_{\rm max} = \pi/2$
 - `ipynbs/PS_L01234.ipynb` computes the TPCFs and PS sum of the GNC effects for the multipole orders $L=0,1,2,3,4$, and compare them to the Galaxies Plain-Parallel approximation ones.
 - the `ipynbs/Computations_b1p5-sb0-fevo0.jl` and `ipynbs/PS_L01234.jl` Julia files are the translation into scripts of the correspinding ipynbs; you can easily run it from the command line with:
   ```bash